Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Prediction Mechanisms

 \textbf{Mean Squared Error (MSE) Mechanism.} On each submission that they grade, agents are paid according to the mean squared error of their reports from the \textit{consensus grade} of each submission.
 The consensus grade of a submission---a basic estimate of its unobservable true grade---is defined to be the simple average of the reports of all 4 agents that graded it.
 To maintain the convention that the higher rewards correspond to higher quality agents, the payments are equal to the negative of the mean squared error.

-This choice of baseline is useful for its simplicity, but it is also used in practice.
-Bachelet et al. \cite{Bachelet2015}, for example, recommend using this method to assign grades (when the reports have been appropriately pre-processed).

-\subsubsection{Non-Parametric Mechanisms}
+\subsection{Non-Parametric Mechanisms}

-Our first category of peer prediction mechanisms is drawn from the fundamental mechanisms proposed in the peer prediction literature.
-It reflects the options that a novice mechanism designer would find in an initial search for peer prediction mechanisms to deploy in some application.
+Our first category of peer prediction mechanisms reflects the options that a novice mechanism designer would find in an initial search for peer prediction mechanisms to deploy in some application.
 In keeping with this, we implement these mechanisms as faithfully as possible to the descriptions given in the works in which they were proposed.
-We make minimal changes and only when necessary to ensure basic functionality within the setting of our model.
+We make changes only when necessary to ensure basic functionality within the setting of our model.

 Note that for all mechanisms that involve pairing an agent with another agent in order to compute their scores on a grading task (i.e. generating a report for one submission), we take the expectation over all of the possible pairings to reduce the variance of the scores.